-Murray and Kerber seize power and eye domination
+Tennis: Murray and Kerber seize power and eye domination

 Big-serving American Sam Querrey ambushed Djokovic in the third round -- snapping his run of 30 consecutive wins in slams.

-It opened the door for Murray and when Milos Raonic outlasted Federer in the semi-final it meant the Briton would start his ninth grand slam final as favorite.
+It opened the door for Murray and when Milos Raonic outlasted Federer in the semi-final it meant the Briton would start his 11th grand slam final as favorite.

 Raonic, the first Canadian man to reach a major final, brought his huge power game to Centre Court but Murray shrugged him off with a classy straight sets victory.

-Note: (This story is corrected to change number of Grand Slam finals for Murray in paragraph 11)